mailpile/Mailpile/README.md

 consider the search `naked att:jpg` as an example.
 It is almost certainly worth taking steps to protect your Mailpile.

-One effective strategy, is to store your `.mailpile` folder on an encrypted volume.
+The simplest and most effective strategy, is to store your `.mailpile` folder on an encrypted volume.

 Alternately, if you have a GPG key and run Mailpile in an environment where gpg-agent is available for key management, you can tell Mailpile to encrypt its config and data using your key, like so:

-    $ ./mp -S gpg_recipient=youremail@yourdomain.com
+    $ ./mp --set "gpg_recipient = youremail@yourdomain.com"

-**Note:** Currently this only encrypts the main index and config file, and only works if `gpg` is in your path.
+Note that this only encrypts the main index and config file, and only works if `gpg` is in your path.
 The search terms themselves are not encrypted, which means the contents of individual messages could at least in part be derived from the index.
-Store the index on an encrypted volume if you consider this a problem.
+This problem can be mitigated, at the cost of some performance, by telling Mailpile to use a one-way hash to obfuscate the search terms:

+    $ ./mp --set "obfuscate_index = Some RaNdoM LongISH silly SECRET"

+Note that if you change this setting, whatever has already been indexed will "disappear" and become unfindable.
+So do this first if you do it at all!

 ## Hacking and exploring ##